Travel to the Himalayas: Three Route Ideas

 This route is ideal for people wanting to experience a little bit of spirituality.
 You can witness the majestic mountains of the Himalayas from its foothills in Himachal Pradesh, a region filled with quaint and beautiful villages and cities.

 Start your trip off in Amritsar, easily accessible by flight, train and road.
 A must is to visit the Golden Temple – immerse yourself in Sikhism, a religion that gives.
 Further, the architecture and tank up on the humble Langaar.
-Backpackers can catch a night’s rest at the amazingly fun Jugaad Hostels or Akaal Residency for some privacy.
+Backpackers can catch a night’s rest at fabulous Jugaadus Hostels or Akaal Residency for some privacy.

 The Golden Temple is the most visited monument in the country

 We’d strongly recommend hiring a driver, both because the roads are tricky for those unfamiliar and you’re free to explore, discover and take in the view.
 Next, you move up into Dharamshala, home of the Dalai Lama and the adjacent McLeod Ganj in Himachal Pradesh.
 Dharamshala is a beautiful hill city that houses the exiled Tibetan government, so there’s a huge Buddhist influence there.